cnllab/alice-eeg-shared/README.md

 1. Download the data (`S01.eeg` `S01.vhdr` `S01.vmrk` etc.) and place into a local directory
 2. Download prePROCessing parameters (`proc.zip`) and unzip into a local directory
-3. install fieldtrip for MATLAB (<https://www.fieldtriptoolbox.org>)
+3. Install fieldtrip for MATLAB (<https://www.fieldtriptoolbox.org>)

 ### Data Collection